JorelAli/NixOS4Noobs/src/channels.md

 Nix channels are basically "where the downloaded packages come from".
 By default, on NixOS, packages are downloaded from the `nixos` channel (Is that really a surprise?)

-In general, when it comes to channels, there are 3 _(technically 4, but we'll dismiss small channels)_ channels that are available:
+In general, when it comes to channels, there are 3[^1] channels that are available:

 | Channel | Example channels |
 | ------- | ---------------- |